Atalonica/SecureRF/README.md

 ### Warnings
 - Providing weak or not true random nonces can strongly reduce or break the AEAD scheme, thus it is encouraged to use a compliant hardware-based TRNG.
+- Nonce misuse is part of user's implementation